 - Restored confidence: A full mouth rehabilitation can restore a patient’s confidence.
 Patients are likely to feel embarrassed about their smiles due to the condition of their teeth.
 A full mouth rehabilitation can change this for the better.

-Who needs Full Mouth Rehabilitation?
+Who Would Need Full Mouth Rehabilitation?

 Full mouth rehabilitation is a great way to treat several problems with your teeth at once.
 If you are missing several teeth, your remaining teeth can shift out of position.
-This can cause problems with your bite, such as difficulty chewing or pain.
+This can cause problems with your bite, such as chewing difficulty or pain.
 You may also experience speech problems if your bite is misaligned.
 Treating all these problems through full mouth rehabilitation can leave you with a more attractive, comfortable, functional smile.

-A full mouth rehabilitation is a procedure that combines multiple procedures to restore your mouth to optimal health and function.
+A full mouth rehabilitation is a process that combines multiple procedures to restore your mouth to optimal health and function.
 Patients who suffer from chronic dental issues such as tooth decay, gum recession, tooth loss, bite misalignment, TMJ disorder, and other complications can benefit from a full mouth rehabilitation.

-Full mouth rehabilitation can take several weeks or longer to complete, depending on the complexity of the procedures.
+Full mouth rehabilitation could take several weeks or longer to complete, depending on the complexity of the procedures.
 After each procedure, you will most likely experience mild discomfort.
 You may be given a prescription for pain medication.
 Some patients experience swelling and soreness, especially if multiple procedures are performed.

 To find out more about the dental services offered at North End Dental, call (719) 471-1900 or schedule an online consultation.
-You can also visit us at 1705 N, Weber St, Colorado Springs, CO 80907.
+You can also visit us at 1705 N Weber St, Colorado Springs, CO 80907.